Marriage in Islam: Spousal roles, rights and obligations

+For prospective partners in the courtship phase, whilst observing a tone of premarital modesty (haya), Islamic jurisprudence permits disclosure and transparency regarding physical traits that could significantly affect sexual compatibility, such as libido discrepancies such as hyposexuality or hypersexuality, anatomical mismatches such as vaginismus, macropenis, or micropenis, and orgasmic variations such as delayed ejaculation.
 Islam advocates a role-based relationship between husband and wife, where the husband has the main responsibility of earning and the wife of taking care of children.
 Fatwa and works on Islamic marriage often mention virtues such as "tranquility, love and mercy"; "kindness and patience"; "love, mercy, kindness and mutual respect"; "love, mercy, understanding and aiming to please Allah"; that are to be shown by each partner to the other.
 As a Sahih al-Bukhari hadith narrated by Abd Allah ibn Umar states:

 The Prophet said, "All of you are guardians and are responsible for your wards.
 The ruler is a guardian and the man is a guardian of his family; the lady is a guardian and is responsible for her husband's house and his offspring; and so all of you are guardians and are responsible for your wards."

 Polygamy

 According to the Shariah (Law) and the Quran, Muslim men are allowed to practice polygyny, taking up to four legal wives.

 If you fear you might fail to give orphan women their ˹due˺ rights ˹if you were to marry them˺, then marry other women of your choice—two, three, or four.
 But if you are afraid you will fail to maintain justice, then ˹content yourselves with˺ one or those ˹bondwomen˺ in your possession.
 This way you are less likely to commit injustice.